TODAY / JUN 9HEAVY

 Scotiabank Arena Parking and Transit Guide

-TL;DR: Scotiabank Arena sits directly on top of Union Station and is plugged into Toronto's PATH network, which is why transit beats driving on every Leafs game, Raptors game, and concert night.
-The on-site garage is small and mostly reserved for suite holders and office tenants, public spots fill hours before puck drop, and downtown surface streets seize up the moment the final buzzer goes.
-That said, driving is sometimes the only option — for those nights, this guide covers the nearby garages, pre-booking strategies, the highway approaches that actually work, and how the patterns differ between hockey, basketball, and concert crowds.
+TL;DR: Scotiabank Arena sits directly on top of Union Station and is plugged into Toronto's PATH network, which is why transit is usually the easier choice for Leafs games, Raptors games, and concert nights.
+It is not always easy: Union Station, TTC platforms, and GO trains can be packed after a sold-out event.
+The on-site garage is small and mostly reserved for suite holders and office tenants, public spots can fill well before puck drop, and nearby streets slow quickly after the final buzzer.
+That said, driving is sometimes the only option — for those nights, this guide covers nearby garages, pre-booking strategies, highway approaches, and how the patterns differ between hockey, basketball, and concert crowds.

 Where Scotiabank Arena sits in the downtown grid